Oneledger/hackathon-sdk/README.md

         }
     };
     async function queryValue(youParameters, env) {
-        // `fieldName` here needs to be be explicitly defined in Oneledger protocol as json tag name, this is provided in the beginning of this tutorial, it should be `vin: xxx` and so on. const params = {fieldName: parametersYouWantToPassHere} ;
+        // `fieldName` here needs to be be explicitly defined in Oneledger protocol as json tag name, this is provided in the beginning of this tutorial, it should be `vin` and so on. const params = {fieldName: parametersYouWantToPassHere} ;
         //this custom method needs to be explicitly registerd in Oneledger protocol, this provided in the beginning of this tutorial const method = "YourCustomizedRPCMethod";